-Regarding volunteerism, students that reported volunteering scored significantly higher on the philanthropic responsibility dimension than students who reported they didn’t volunteer.
-At the same time, students who reported they didn’t volunteer scored significantly higher on the Ethical responsibility scale than their classmates who volunteered.
-These findings are in accordance with previous studies among students indicating individuals who participate in volunteer activities and engage in community affairs have personal beliefs and attitudes more closely related to charity and sharing.
-Students who participate in volunteer activities are more concerned about issues underlying the philanthropic dimension than students who do not participate in volunteer initiatives. students who do not participate in volunteer activities are more concerned about legal issues than are students who do participate in volunteer activities

-Notably, students reporting participation in volunteer activities are also more concerned about ethical issues connected to the ethical dimension of social responsibility (Gillespie Finney et al., 2014; Galvão et al., 2019).
+In relation to voluntary activity, students who reported volunteering scored significantly higher on the philanthropic responsibility dimension than those who reported that they did not volunteer.
+At the same time, students who reported that they did not volunteer scored significantly higher on the ethical responsibility scale than their volunteering counterparts.
+These findings are in line with the findings of previous studies among students that individuals who participate in volunteer activities and engage in community affairs have personal beliefs and attitudes that are more closely related to charity and sharing.
+Students who participate in volunteer activities are more concerned about issues underlying the philanthropic dimension than students who do not participate in volunteer initiatives.
+Students who do not participate in volunteer activities are more concerned about legal issues than are students who do participate in such activities.
+Notably, students reporting participation in volunteer activities were also more concerned about ethical issues connected to the ethical dimension of social responsibility (Gillespie Finney et al., 2014; Galvão et al., 2019).

-The current study found social responsibility and being a Non-Jewish student to explain 25% of the health activism perception variance among first-year nursing students.
-These findings demonstrate the contribution of social responsibility and social-cultural factors to the development of health activism among nursing students.
-To date, these associations have been poorly explored and these new findings can provide evidence for promoting health activism through strengthening social responsibility and awareness to cultural differences.
-The undergraduate nursing education could be an opportunity for nurse educators to incorporate health policy courses into the curriculum and for nursing students to develop and strength professional values as equity and social justice; exposure and experience in learning and implementing health activism skills in their academic settings and practice placements (Laverack, 2013).
+The current study found that social responsibility and being a non-Jewish student explains 25% of the health activism perception variance among these first-year nursing students.
+This result demonstrates the contributions of social responsibility and social-cultural factors to the development of health activism among nursing students.
+To date, these associations have been insufficiently explored; these new findings, however, provide evidence in support of promoting health activism by strengthening social responsibility and awareness of cultural differences.
+Undergraduate nursing education could be an opportunity for nurse educators to incorporate health policy courses into the curriculum, for nursing students to develop and strengthen professional values such as equity and social justice, and for nursing students to benefit from exposure and experience in learning and implementing health activism skills in their academic settings and practice placements (Laverack, 2013).

-This study has two limitations related to the sampling and the instrument.
-The study employed a convenience sampling drawn from first-year students in one university.
-This might limit the generalizability of the findings to the entire population of first-year nursing students in Israel.
-In future, it is recommended to draw participants from several universities in Israel and expand the sample to include students from advanced years as well.
-The second relates to the questionnaire which included only two short open-ended questions.
-Adding personal interviews with students and educators would have provided more information and a deeper understanding of students' perceptions and understanding of health activism and social reponsibility.
+This study has two main limitations, which relate to the sampling technique and the instrument used.
+The use of convenience sampling to draw participants among first-year students at one university might limit the generalizability of the findings to the entire population of first-year nursing students in Israel.
+In future studies, it is recommended that participants be drawn from several universities in Israel and that the sample be expanded to include students in subsequent years of study.
+The second limitation relates to the questionnaire, which included only two short open-ended questions.
+Adding personal interviews with students and educators would have provided more information and a deeper insight into students’ perceptions and understanding of health activism and social responsibility.

 CONCLUSIONS

-Students’ perceptions regarding social responsibility are related to their perception of health activism.
-Therefore, it is important that the nursing curricula promote the acquisition of knowledge on these subjects during all the study years and, in addition, create opportunities for experiences that allow students to experience activities for the community and society.

-An increased awareness and knowledge of activism practices provided through nursing undergraduate education could diminish barriers to engaging in health activism (Terry & Bowman, 2020; Zauderer et al., 2008).
+Students’ perceptions regarding social responsibility are related to their perceptions of health activism.
+Therefore, it is important that nursing curricula promote the acquisition of knowledge on these subjects during all years of study, and that they create opportunities that allow students to experience activities for the community and society.
+Increased awareness and knowledge of activism practices provided through nursing undergraduate education could reduce the barriers to engaging in health activism (Terry and Bowman, 2020; Zauderer et al., 2008).

-Cultural differences are associated with nursing students' perceptions of social responsibility and health activism.
-It is recommended that nursing educators facilitate and promote dialogue and discussion on these issues between students and between students to faculty during their studies in order to assess the differences and the barriers to health activism.
-In the future, it will be possible to develop learning programs and experiences tailored to students’ needs.
+Cultural differences are associated with nursing students’ perceptions of social responsibility and health activism.
+It is therefore recommended that nursing educators facilitate and promote dialogue and discussion on these issues during their studies, both among students and between students and faculty, in order to assess the differences and the barriers to health activism.
+In future, it will be possible to develop learning programs and experiences that are tailored to students’ needs.